 This is the first of five clinical courses; the student is expected to apply knowledge gained during fourth and fifth semesters of the program and begins to demonstrate the skills to become an effective MRI technologist.
-The students will be scheduled for approximately 7.5 hours a day, with a 30 minute lunch/break for 5 days a week totaling 210 clinical hours.
+The students will be scheduled for approximately 7.5 hours a day, with a 30 minute lunch/break for 5 days a week totaling 210 clinical hours content to this point.
+Total Clock Hours: 210 Tuition: \$ 1610.00

-Clock hours of individual and small group tutoring: provided to student on an as-needed basis
+Clock hours of individual and small group tutoring: provided to student on an as-needed basis for 5 days a week): 6 wks